DallanQ/race_for_the_galaxy/Manual.md

 Worlds are worth victory points.

-A windfall is creceive once, when a world is first placed.
+A *windfall* is creceive once, when a world is first placed.

-> Image of the backview and fron view of a race from the galaxy card, the front of the card has a white circle with brown background shadow and 3 inside, beside the circle is a white hexagon with 2 inside.
-The card indicates that windfall goods are placed on top of worlds with colored halos around their costs.
+> Image of the backview and frontview of a race from the galaxy card, the front of the card has a white circle with brown background shadow and 3 inside, beside the circle is a white hexagon with 2 inside.
+The card indicates that *windfall goods are placed on top of worlds with colored halos around their costs*.

 > Icon of a white cirlce with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the cirlce is a small brown cirlce with a red border and beside the white circle is a hexagon with black border and 1 inside

 > Icon of a white cirlce with a black border, a brown background shadow and a black 2 inside, on the top right corner of the cirlce is a small brown cirlce with a red border and beside the white circle is a hexagon with black border and 0 inside

-Military worlds (with red circles) must be conquered to be placed.
+Military worlds (with red circles) must be *conquered* to be placed.

+> Icon of a grey circle with red border and a white 1 with red border, beside the circle is a white hexagon with black border and black 1 inside

+> Icon of a white cirlce with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the cirlce is a small brown cirlce with a red border and beside the white circle is a white hexagon with black border and a black 1 inside

+> Icon of a green circle with red border and a white 4 with red border inside, on the bottom left corner of the cirlce is a small circle with red border, beside the large circle is a white hexagon with black border and a black 1 inside

+The three icons above represnt defense

+To conquer a military world, the player’s Military must equal or exceed its *defense*.
+The player then places the world for no cost.

+> Icon of a white circle with a red border and a red +2 inside

+> Icon of a white circle with a red border and a red -1 inside

+> Icon of a white card filled with a red X inside, a red arrow pointing left and a white circle with a red border and a red +3 inside

+sample military powers

+> Icon of a white circle with a red border and a red -1 inside

+> Icon of a white circle with a red border and a white ? with a red border inside, a red arrow pointing left to a white circle with a black border, a white ? with a red border and a black -1 inside.
+On the right corner top of the black bordered circle there is a small white circle with a yellow center, a red border and a red slash

+A *Contact Specialist* allows a player to place a military world by paying for it, *instead* of conquering it.

 ### IV: CONSUME (page 6)